animaltraits/animaltraits.github.io/README.md

 The website is available at https://animaltraits.github.io/.

 The descriptive statistics on the website are filled in interactively by some javascript that reads the database and updates the page accordingly.

+The database is generated in CSV format.
+Whenever there is a new version, the .xlsx version must be manually re-created.